 - Graduation from a 4-year accredited college or university

 - The Online Texas Common Application and fee

-- Unofficial copies of original transcripts (Note: If you are accepted for admission, you must submit your official transcript before you will be permitted to enroll (see below)
+- Scanned copies of official transcripts (Note: If you are accepted for admission, you must submit your official transcript before you will be permitted to enroll.)